KSP-KOS/EditorTools/SublimeText3/README.md

 ## Installation

-Download the `kOS.tmLanguage` and `kOS.tmPreferences` files, and place them in the your `User` package directory, which can be found by opening Sublime Text and selecting the following:
+Download `kOS.sublime-syntax` (provided by [dimir29](https://github.com/dimir29)) or `kOS.tmLanguage`, and `kOS.tmPreferences` and place them in the your `User` package directory, which can be found by opening Sublime Text and selecting the following:

 > Preferences > Browse Packages > User

 If you just want the path information, you can find the default Packages directory for Windows, Linux, and OSX [here](https://www.sublimetext.com/docs/3/revert.html)

 Those looking to modify the syntax definition to suit their preferences can find more information in the [Customization](https://github.com/KSP-KOS/EditorTools/tree/develop/SublimeText3#customizations) section.

+NOTE: Only `kOS.sublime-syntax` or `kOS.tmLanguage` should be added to your `User` folder, not both.

 ## Supported Features